SprintHive/income-docs/api/v2/IncomeConfirmation.md

 The following endpoint can be used to post the income that was used for the application to SprintHive.

+## Prerequisites
+* You have read and understand the security section [click here for more details](../../guides/security/CreatingJsonWebToken.md)

 Endpoint: ```income/v2/incomeVerification/${incomeVerificationId}/confirmation```
 Method: POST
 Body: